“Slick software, unique A.I. features, and a wonderful camera make the Pixel 3 irresistible.”

 Pleasingly, unlike some other wide-angle options we’ve used, there isn’t a lot of noticeable distortion in the corners or noise creeping in with the Pixel 3.
 It’s a well-thought out feature that’s easy to use and it works nicely.

 We’re very happy with the camera so far, in fact it’s our pick for best of the year, though it does have some seriously stiff competition.
+Read our complete guide to Pixel 3 photography for even more info.

 Before we move on, it’s also important to note that you get free, unlimited cloud storage for all the photos and videos you take with your Pixel 3 in their original, top quality resolution with Google Photos.
 That’s a valuable perk.